 A bio-based solvent for a greener food sector: As simple as a cup of tea

-The chemical industry is always looking for innovative ways to reduce the use of fossil resources within its own processes, as well as its customers processes.
+The chemical industry is increasingly looking for innovative ways to reduce the use of fossil resources within its own processes, as well as its customers processes.
 One way of achieving this, is by helping the food industry remove petrochemical residues from our food.

 How does Pennakem Europa’s bio-based solution separate oils from proteins?
 Just like when you make tea, the solvent is heated up to 65°C, the crushed seeds are dipped into the hot solvent, and the oil passes through.
 Then the seeds are taken out of the liquid.
 The seeds and the liquid are both heated separately to evaporate the solvent, which is then recovered by condensation.
 As a result, you are left with three products: edible oil, well defatted seeds and the solvent.
 The latter is ready to be used again for the next extraction process.